Book Now

 Where to Stay in Lake George?

 Set on a private 70-acre island on the western shore of lower Lake George, The Sagamore Resort is a sprawling Victorian-era escape that has been welcoming visitors for more than 140 years.
-The 300-plus lakeside accommodations are vast and varied including traditional luxury guest rooms and suites in the main historic hotel; inviting lakeside lodges with modern kitchens and comfortable living rooms; bi-level suites housed in an a nineteenth-century carriage house, and on-site private homes, like The First House and The Castle.
+The 300-plus lakeside accommodations are vast and varied including traditional luxury guest rooms and suites in the main historic hotel; inviting lakeside lodges with modern kitchens and comfortable living rooms; bi-level suites housed in a nineteenth-century carriage house, and on-site private homes, like The First House and The Castle.
 As for what to do on-site, there’s award-winning dining, an 18-hole Donald Ross-designed golf course, a 10,000-square foot recreation center, and all spoils of that big beautiful lake from fishing to boating and beyond.

 Where to Stay in Lake Placid?